Google-Hack-Ai-UAB/frontend/README.md

 ## How to Run

+Run with Docker:

+`make build up`

-Run Locally:
+Or Run Locally:

 `npm install`

 `npm start`

-Run with Docker:

-`make build up`

 Access at http://localhost:3000/